50 Therapist-Approved Boundary Phrases

 6. "Please don’t speak to me that way."

-Sets a clear standard for how you expect to be treated.
+Sets a standard for how you expect to be treated.
+It’s firm but keeps things respectful.

 Example: